-What feedback did you receive after the Spring 2016 classes?
-Students and parents overwhelmingly gave thumbs up to the inaugural session!
+What feedback did you receive after prior classes?
+Students and parents overwhelmingly gave thumbs up to the inaugural sessions!
 We’re making tweaks to make the experience even better, but the following comment reflects much of the feedback: “I liked how we got to hang out with the same gender only and the lessons.
 I got to learn a lot of new coding things and I also got to know a lot more people.”

 Any other questions?
 Email firstname.lastname@example.org.